 To find out what sources of income Sanchez reports, City Desk requested copies of personal finance statements elected officials must file each year while in office.

-In past years, Sanchez listed his Allstate insurance agency as a sole proprietorship, a business he owns and runs himself.
+In past years, Sanchez listed his Allstate insurance agency as his only source of income (Sanchez did not list his city council salary of just over $33,000, though it is larger than the $5,000 reportable limit).
 In 2022 and 2023, he reported business assets of $15,001 to $50,000 and debts of $250,001 to $500,000 to Wintrust Agent Finance.
 His 2024 disclosure showed the same numbers.

 Regarding his blank 2025 disclosure, he said, “I am in compliance with all of my city disclosures,” and according to the City Clerk’s office, “my forms are correct and up to date.”
+On what he filed for 2025, Sanchez said he does not currently have access to the forms and would need to request them from the City Clerk.

 So where did the loan funds come from?